 In scientific papers, logics and explanations are separately detailed in several sentences, and the importance of the sentence might be influenced by the importance of other sentences.
 So, the sentence importance is updated based on the similarity among sentences.
 The updating is capable of dealing with a stepwise logical explanation, e.g., a sentence details another explanation sentence.
 The similarity between sentences i and j, R(i, j), is calculated using the cosine similarity.
-Then, the frequency of each word used in both sentences.
-The importance of sentence i, Imp(i), is calculated as following equation (5).
-Note, S(i) can be assumed as either of S{TR} shown in equation (1) and S{tfidf} shown in equation (4).
+Then, the frequency of each word used in both sentences i and j is used as the vector value for each sentence.

+The importance of sentence i, Imp(i), is calculated as